praveenraam/DailyCodingNote/OOP - Java/Constructors.md

 ### Final for Primitive vs Non Primitive

-For Primitive data types you can reassign the value
+For Primitive data types you can't reassign the value

 For non primitive data types, you can't change the reference point but you can change the value